 Cusco 3.400m / 11.155 ft. above sea level

-After the last stop on our bus trip from Puno to Cusco, we headed to Cusco.
+After the last stop on the Puno to Cusco bus, we headed to Cusco.
 No more stopping until we reached the bus terminal of the tour company where I took a taxi downtown.
 We did see one more unique thing on the bus.

 As we approached the Cusco Valley, the driver slowed down the bus, so we could all see the ancient Inca gate way to the Cusco Valley and the Sacred Valley of the Incas.
 The last sun beams of the day flowed through the holes in the ruins, giving it a magic spell.

-I was very happy to take this bus tour in Peru and I hope I peaked your interest to consider this journey by bus if you travel from Lake Titicaca to Cusco or the other way around.
+I was very happy to take this bus tour in Peru and I hope I peaked your interest to consider this journey if you travel by bus from Cusco to Puno or the other way around.

 Have you travelled from Cusco to Puno?
 At what site would you like to spend more time?
 Let me know your thoughts in the comment section below.